-ESWL-LP holds a 26.7% interest in this 15-acre commercial site which is located in the neighbourhood of Windermere South and is expected to be comprised of nearly 120,000 sq. ft. of leasable area at full build-out.
-It is estimated that construction could start as early as Fall 2017.
-The first phase may include a 14,000 sq. ft. daycare facility and a 15,000 sq. ft. multi-tenant retail building and gas bar.
+ESWL-LP holds a 26.7% interest in this 15-acre commercial site which is located in the neighbourhood of Windermere South and is expected to be comprised of approximately 110,000 sq. ft. of leasable area at full build-out.
+It is estimated that construction could start in 2018 and the first phase may include a 20,000 sq. ft. daycare facility and a 15,000 sq. ft. multi-tenant retail building and gas bar.
 Management of ESWL-LP is currently evaluating pre-leasing activity before committing to a construction start.